Should You Sell Your House To Pay Off Debt?

 If the market value of your property falls below the outstanding mortgage amount, you’ll be in negative equity.
 Very few homeowners realise that their property value has fallen into negative equity until a solicitor values their home.
 If your property’s value has fallen below your mortgage balance, you’ll need to wait until the property market improves before selling, or risk owing money to the bank.

-Some of the other things you need to think about when deciding whether to sell your home include:
+Some of the other things you need to think about when deciding whether to sell your house to get out of debt include:

 - How much will it cost to sell your home?
 Selling a property is an expensive process, with estate agent commission, solicitor fees, conveyancing costs, repairs and maintenance all taking a massive chunk out of the equity you’ll receive once the sale completes.
 Can you afford to pay these fees, even if the house sale falls through?
 And will you still make enough profit on your property to pay off your debt?